nexmo-se/vonage-deepgram-voice-agent/README.md

 # Connecting Vonage API Voice Calls to Deepgram Voice Agent

-WIP - All following is not yet up to date

 ## What this appication does

 It allows connecting Voice calls to Deepgram Voice Agent.